 The opportunity metric shows you the relative Click-Through Rate (CTR) of the organic search results.
 This is a great way to measure the estimated volume and value of rankings in these results and look for opportunities to optimise to rank in other formats such as featured snippets.

 Your Keyword Priority Score (formally Keyword Potential) helps you rate the level of traffic opportunity available for that keyword.
-For instance, if the traffic and CTR are high, but competition is low, your Moz Priority Score will be high.
+For instance, if the traffic and CTR are high, but the competition is low, your Moz Priority Score will be high.
 However, if the competition is higher, or the level of search volume is lower, your Priority Score will drop.
 This can help weigh up which keywords to target over others.

 You can find out more about the helpful metrics and other ways you can use the Keyword Explorer data here.